Bills' investigation of Araiza didn't include alleged victim - WHIZ News

 The Bills declined multiple requests for comment Friday, a day after issuing a short statement saying they were aware of the allegations and had conducted their own investigation.

+“The facts of the incident are not what they are portrayed in the lawsuit or in the press,” Araiza said in a statement released through his agent, Joe Linta.
+“I look forward to quickly setting the record straight.”

-The 22-year-old Araiza was with the Bills for their preseason finale at Carolina on Friday night, but was not expected to play.
+The 22-year-old Araiza was with the Bills for their preseason finale at Carolina on Friday night, but did not suit up.
+Quarterback Matt Barkley handled the team’s punting duties.

 It was unclear if the Bills investigation was finished before they named him to their opening-day roster and the statement provided no details, a familiar lack of transparency that raises fresh scrutiny on how NFL teams conduct internal reviews into allegations of misconduct.